Destinations, North Carolina, Packing Lists, Style, Travel, USA

 Collage of photos from campus: tree-lined path, the old well building, the old well fountain, and a UNC Chapel Hill sign

-I suspect that most visitors to Chapel Hill are attending sporting events or visiting friends and relatives who are attending the University (but I could be wrong!).
-Even if you’re not in town for either of these reasons, taking a walk around the United States’ oldest public university is worth your time.
 Wandering aimlessly on the shaded paths that snake throughout the old brick buildings is a treat in itself, but if you need a little more direction, you might make one of the next two items your destination.
 Need to quench your thirst during your walk?
-Rumor has it the Old Well brings good luck in the form of high marks (note: the fountain’s bubbler was not present during our visit, rendering it inoperative).
+Rumor has it the Old Well brings good luck in the form of high marks (note: the fountain’s bubbler was not present during our visit, rendering it inoperative, so I suppose it’s a good thing we’re not enrolled!).

 Exterior of Ackland Art Museum and two pieces of art

-Admission to this beautiful museum is free (my favorite price!) – and even if the collections aren’t of interest to you, the blast of A/C is pleasant enough to warrant a visit.
-Ackland offers viewers a range of exhibitions, from the ancient times to the modern day – and more than half of the museum is dedicated to rotating exhibits, which means you can return to discover a whole new museum on your next visit to Chapel Hill.
+Ackland Art Museum offers viewers a range of exhibitions, from the ancient times to the modern day—and more than half of the museum is dedicated to rotating exhibits, which means you can return to discover a whole new museum on your next visit to Chapel Hill.
+Budget at least an hour for your visit!

 Collage of images from Coker Arboretum: Sign, canopy of vines, a bench, and field mice

 Another free opportunity on the university campus is the Coker Arboretum.
 Adjacent to the planetarium and set back just a block or two from Franklin Street, the arboretum is a beautiful five-acre space in the heart of campus.
-With lush blooming plants and greenery, I would certainly recommend meandering through.
-We were lucky enough to spot wildlife like bunnies, birds, chipmunks, and field mice.

 CHAPEL HILL SHOPS & BOUTIQUES